trimble-oss/website-modus.trimble.com/content/components/web/messages/_index.md

 - Messages should be brief, full sentences, with proper punctuation.
 - They should provide the user with helpful, contextual information about a possible action or a set of data.

-### Accessibility

-- Make sure the message is read by screen readers.
-- Do not use the `role="alert"` attribute.